paryoja/Cloud-BS/docs/README.md

 ## Contact
-If you have any question or problem, please send a email to **miniymay@sookmyung.ac.kr**
+If you have any question or problem, please send an email to **miniymay@sookmyung.ac.kr**